yenhsianghuang/15-466-f18-game0/README.md

 # Game Information
 Sliding Ball is an implementation of the [Sliding Ball](http://graphics.cs.cmu.edu/courses/15-466-f18/game0-designs/guanghay/).
-Most of the features are built as described in the document.
-One big difference is that when the player applies normal or powerful slide, all balls (instead of balls in a single line) are affected.
+Most of the features are built as described in the document with two big changes.
 (I would like to add a number on right side of the window, showing how many steps the player has used.
 Still trying to get texts work.)

+- When the player applies normal or powerful slide, all balls (instead of balls in a single line) are affected.
+- Powerful slide is **SHIFT + arror keys** because CTRL + arrows keys is used by OSX.

 Title: Sliding Ball